-The Board of Trustees of South Texas College approves and authorizes accepting the following grant awards, including the use of related funds and execution of related agreements as necessary for each grant, contingent upon official award as appropriate:
+The Board of Trustees of South Texas College approves and authorizes accepting the following grant awards, including the use of related funds and execution of related agreements as necessary for by each grant, contingent upon official award as appropriate:

-- 1. Texas Workforce Commission, Skills Development Fund in the amount of \$50,000 - 2.
+- Texas Workforce Commission, Skills Development Fund in the amount of \$50,000 - 2.
 Ratification of Occupational Safety and Health Administration (OSHA), Susan Harwood Foundation Targeted Training Program in the amount of \$159,863 - 3.
 The Gene Haas Foundation Scholarship Fund in the amount of \$20,000 - 4.
 Additional funds for the Texas Pioneer Foundation, High School Equivalency Leads to College and Employment in the amount of \$50,000 - 5.
 Texas Mutual Insurance Company, Workforce Development and Safety Training grant in the amount of \$100,000 - 6.
-Texas Higher Education Coordinating Board, Student Success Acceleration Program Implementation Grant in the amount of \$180,000
+Any Additional Grant(s) Pending Official Award